longturn/freeciv21/docs/Modding/musicsets.rst

 The discovery of :strong:`Superconductors` brings in the Post-Modern Age soundtrack.
 This is the final soundtrack of the game.

-This is all documented in the :file:`sytles.ruleset` file in any ruleset.
+This is all documented in the :file:`styles.ruleset` file in any ruleset.
 The ruleset file also establishes the look and feel of the cities as they grow and technologies are learned.